THEY.EA: Towards Higher Employability of Youth

-These young people are at risk of unemployment and young people with fewer opportunities.
-In the Czech Republic the group of young people taking actively part in the project will be from the Bruntal region – one of the regions with the highest unemployment rate in the country.
+These young people were at risk of unemployment and young people with fewer opportunities.
+Concerning the Czech Republic, the group of young people taking part in the project was from the Bruntal region – one of the regions with the highest unemployment rate in the country.

-In the project the best knowledge from each partner country will be collected and then put together in one output that will again be distributed to the partner countries and disseminated by the partners through all available channels.
-Every partner will work in tight connection to the target group they worked with and include the young people into the process of the creation of the intellectual outputs.
-There are six different partners from Czech Republic, Poland, Bulgaria, Italy and Spain.
+In the project the best knowledge from each partner country was collected and then put together in one output that was again distributed to the partner countries and disseminated by the partners through all available channels.
+Every partner worked in tight connection to the target group they worked with and included the young people into the process of the creation of the intellectual outputs.
+There weresix different partners from Czech Republic, Poland, Bulgaria, Italy and Spain.